miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.0:
+* Implemented a new feature: Now when defeating an alien there is a chance that it will split into a small number of smaller, baby aliens.
 * Added a new mechanic in the game (exclusively for the multiplayer): After defeating the third Boss, if one of the players is not alive, he is revived with two lifes available.
 * Implemented a new game mode: One Life Reign in which the players are really strong from the start of the game but they have only one life.
 * Implemented a unique set of alien bullets for each type of alien present in the game.